Our Trustees

 Alex Hemen

-Alexandra is a passionate leader of retail operations and strategy.
-Currently holding the Head of Retail position for Adnams PLC, her role is to deliver growth and excellent customer service.
-Passionate about operational efficiency and digitisation, Alex has a true love for East Anglia, with a keen interest in poverty alleviation, levelling up agenda for the region and sustainable development.
+Alexandra is a passionate leader of commercial operations and strategy.
+Currently High Growth Business Advisor at Norfolk County Council, she is passionate about operational efficiency and digitisation.
+Alex has a true love for East Anglia, with a keen interest in poverty alleviation, levelling up agenda for the region and sustainable development.
 Areas of expertise include retail, operational productivity, marketing strategy and FMCG market.

 Sarah Steed